Dotta4You/MineWEB-LAST/README.md

 Mineless is a further development of Nameless(MC)

 # Mineless
-MineWEB is a FREE Minecraft Website Template for your Minecraft Server.
+Mineless is a FREE Minecraft Website Template for your Minecraft Server.

 ## Supported Versions